minego/phnx/README_DC.txt

 Modified item-info.html and phnx.css to show emoji in dashboard notifications Modified compose.js to fix replying to your own DM.
 Would DM yourself instead of the previous recipient.
 Modified preferences-assistant.js and tweet.js to separate browser and lunetube launching.
 LuneTube is now directly called.
+Modified emoji-dialog-assistant.js and compose.js to allow adding multiple emoji at once.